Tag: wethersfield

 Manager Tom Abbruzzese at Dunkin Donuts Park, Hartford, Connecticut, 2019.

 Abbruzzese earned a Doctorate of Education from the University of Connecticut (1996).
 His current profession is as Director of Adult Education, in Newington, Connecticut.
-Previously he was a Vice Principal of Ledyard High School Ledyard High School (1974-1995) and before that, Recreation Leader for the City of Hartford (1963-1976), According to Abbruzzese, he’s, “thankful not only for the outstanding players I have had the privilege of coaching and continue to have, but most importantly for their exceptional character as well.
-These two qualities are the ingredients for success.”
-Abbruzzese resides in Wethersfield, Connecticut.
+Previously he worked as Vice Principal of Ledyard High School Ledyard High School (1974-1995) and before that, Recreation Leader for the City of Hartford (1963-1976).

 Manager Tom Abbruzzese, People’s United Bank, 2020

-Tom Abbruzzese (right) accepts GTHBL service award, 2020.
+Tom Abbruzzese (right) accepts GHTBL service award, 2020.

-Manager Tom Abbruzzese at Dunkin Donuts Park, Hartford, Connecticut, 2021.
+Manager Tom Abbruzzese at Dunkin Donuts Park, Hartford, CT, 2021.

 When Ty Cobb Came to Hartford